HGStyle/Webhosting4Free/README.md

 # Webhosting4Free

-A list of free hosting services with their caracteristics, plus if they does have any JavaScript protection from bots.
+A list of free hosting services with their caracteristics, plus if they does have any JavaScript protection from bots. (only JavaScript protections, not CloudFlare or others protections !)

 Redirects: